 During the test, you blow forcefully into the mouthpiece of a device.
 A peak flow

 meter (PFM) is used most often.
-This is a small handheld device made of plastic.
-A
+This is a small handheld device often made of plastic.

-PFM is small and light enough to be used almost anywhere.
-It’s important to use the
+A PFM is small and light enough to be used almost anywhere.
+It’s important to use

-same PFM on a regular basis.
-The readings can vary between brands and types of meters.
+the same PFM on a regular basis.
+The readings can vary between brands and types of

-In some cases, the test is done in a healthcare provider's office or a hospital with
+meters.
+In some cases, the test is done in a healthcare provider's office or a hospital

-a spirometer.
-This device has a handheld mouth piece that’s attached by cord to a
+with a spirometer.
+This device has a handheld mouth piece.
+It's linked by cord to

 An important part of peak flow measurement is noting peak flow zones.
 Peak flow zones